 Yellowstone National Park has always managed its backcountry to protect natural and cultural resources and to provide visitors with the opportunity to enjoy a pristine environment within a setting of solitude.
 Yet none of the park is designated as federal wilderness under the Wilderness Act of 1964.
-(Map of Proposed Wilderness in Yellowstone National Park)
+(Map of Recommended Wilderness)

 In 1972, in accordance with that law, the Secretary of the Interior recommended 2,016,181 acres of Yellowstone’s backcountry be designated as wilderness.
 Although Congress has not acted on this recommendation, all lands that fall within Yellowstone’s Recommended Wilderness are managed to maintain their natural wilderness character so as not to preclude wilderness designation in the future.
 The last Yellowstone wilderness recommendation sent to Congress was for 2,032,721 acres.